 - Vomiting and diarrhea

 COVID-19 can cause a mild to moderate illness, but can be fatal and is expected to be the worst for the elderly and those with other chronic health conditions.
 Symptoms are expected to appear 2-14 days after being infected.
-Some may not experience any symptoms at all, but could infect others, which is why it is important to create that social distance between yourself and others.
+Some may not experience any symptoms at all but could infect others, which is why it is important to create that social distance between yourself and others.

 Older adults and those with underlying health conditions seem to be at higher risk of developing more serious complications from COVID-19.
 However, everyone is at risk and should remain cautious.

-Social distancing is a practice that keeps yourself at a distance from others.
+Social distancing is a practice that keeps you at a distance from others.
 Social distancing helps prevent the spread of any virus, especially because someone may not know they are ill or not experiencing symptoms.

 - If you are in public or around others, keep a distance (at least 6 feet) between yourself and others.

 - Stay home and avoid unnecessary trips outside the home, especially when you are experiencing symptoms or are sick.

 - If you or someone in your household is positive or you have had direct contact with someone who has tested positive for COVID-19, you should self-quarantine in your home for 14 days after the contact date to avoid spreading the illness to others.
 Symptoms can appear anytime 14 days after contact so it is important to quarantine to watch for these symptoms if you may have been exposed.